-Under Article 9 of the Nordic Convention on Social Assistance and Social Services, the competent authorities must assist people with disabilities when they move.
-Housing in Finland is covered in general terms in the article Housing in Finland.
+Under Article 9 of the Nordic Social Security Convention, the relevant authorities must assist people with disabilities if they move.
+General information on housing can be found in the section Housing in Finland.

-- the person is moving of his or her own free will
+- the person is moving of their own free will,

-- the person has particular connections to the country that he or she intends to move to
+- the person has particular connections to the country they intend to move to, and

 - it is expected that the person’s life situation will improve in the new country.

-If a person with a disability personally considers that the move will improve his or her life situation, this by itself a strong reason for the move to take place.
-Contact your municipality of residence to get help with moving.
-Mention Article 9 of the Nordic Convention on Social Assistance and Social Services if necessary.
-More information on living in Finland with a disability in the Finnish Institute for Health and Welfare’s Handbook on Disability Services.
+If a disabled person personally feels that the move will improve their life situation, this is in itself a strong reason that the move should be made.
+Contact your municipality of residence to get assistance with your move If necessary, mention Article 9 of the Nordic Social Security Convention.

-Some municipalities have so-called disability homes for people with disabilities.
-Getting a home very much depends on which municipality a person with disabilities moves to and what sort of home the person is able to live in.
+Some municipalities have so-called disabled apartments for people with disabilities.
+Getting an apartment very much depends on which municipality a person with a disability moves to and what sort of apartment the person is able to live in.

-In housing for people with disabilities it should be noted that Finnish municipalities must provide certain social services regardless of their budgetary situation, i.e. municipalities have a special obligation to provide these.
+Note that with housing for people with disabilities, municipalities in Finland must provide certain social services regardless of their budgets, i.e. they have a particular obligation to provide these.

-Under Section 8 of the Act on Disability Services, a municipality must provide a person with severe disabilities service housing, among other things, if the person due to his or her disability or illness necessarily requires service in order to carry out everyday activities.
+Under Section 8 of the Act on Disability Services, a municipality must provide sheltered housing, among other things, for a person with a severe disability, if due to their impairment or illness it is essential for the person to have services to carry out everyday activities.
 This does not apply to persons in institutional care, however.

-For questions related to moving it is recommended that you contact your municipality of residence, where you can get information on the housing situation in that municipality for people with disabilities.
-If necessary you can also ask the authorities in your present municipality of residence to contact your future municipality of residence.
+For questions about moving, is advisable to contact your new municipality of residence to get information on the housing situation for people with disabilities in that particular municipality.
+If necessary, you can also ask the authorities in your present municipality of residence to contact your new municipality.

 Assistants, dogs and assistive devices

-Many people with disabilities need a helper to get through their daily lives.
+Many people with disabilities need an assistant to make their everyday lives run smoothly.
 This naturally also applies to travelling and moving.

-If a person moves permanently to another Nordic country, you can claim an allowance in your new municipality of residence for a personal assistance.
-This may take some time to process, so you should contact the new municipality of residence in good time.
+If you move permanently to another Nordic country, you should apply to your new municipality of residence for support for a personal assistance.
+There may be a long processing time, however, so it is advisable to contact your new municipality of residence in good time.

-If a person resides in another Nordic country for a short time, the municipality will in certain cases grant support for the costs of an assistant.
-If a journey, employment or studies take longer (no more than half a year), a municipality will rarely pay the costs of a personal assistant.
-Ask your municipality of residence about the possibilities for getting support.
-The Finnish Municipalities Directory is available online.
+If you are resident in another Nordic country for a short period, municipalities will in certain cases grant support for the costs of an assistant.
+If your journey, employment or studies are longer-term (maximum six months), municipalities will only rarely pay the costs of a personal assistant.
+Ask your municipality of residence what support is available.

-Finnish legislation does not contain separate rules on importing guide dogs to Finland; the same rules apply to guide dogs as for other dogs.
-The rules on importing dogs are covered in the section Importing pets and domestic animals to Finland.
+Finnish legislation does not contain specific guidelines on importing guide dogs to Finland; the same rules apply to guide dogs as for other dogs.
+The rules on importing dogs are described on the page Importing pets and domestic animals to Finland.

-There are no general rules on importing and exporting assistive devices between the Nordic countries, because there are different rules for different assistive devices.
-Among other things, the rules depend on whether an assistive device is considered to be removal goods, whether public support has been obtained for the device, whether the device is attached to the body and whether it is covered by the country’s customs rules.
-Therefore questions related to imports are largely addressed by special legislation.
+There are no general rules between the Nordic countries on importing or exporting assistive devices since different rules apply to different devices.
+Among other things, the rules depend on whether an assistive device is removal goods, whether the device has been obtained with public support, whether the device is attached to the body and whether the device is covered by the country’s customs regulations.
+Import-related questions are therefore largely subject to special legislation.

 If your stay in Finland is temporary, such as a holiday or visiting relatives, assistive devices may be taken from one Nordic country to another.